GoogleCloudPlatform/gke-stateful-applications-demo/container/README.md

 Besides the base values one can pass in Environment Variables that named with the prefix `CASSANDRA_YAML_`.
-Any env var with that prefix is parsed and the value sets the corresponding YAML value in the `cassandra.yaml` configuration file.
+Any env var with that prefix is parsed and the value sets the corresponding YAML value in the `cassandra.yaml` configuration file, even if that line did not exist firsthand.
+Worth noting is that `CASSANDRA_YAML_FOO_BAR=baz` and `CASSANDRA_YAML_foo_bar=baz` will yield the same resulting line `foo_bar: baz` within the configuration file, as lowercase characters are enforced on configuration keys.

 For example: